Isaac-Aguirre/project-3/README.md

 * fabricate posts about the news on a news account

 ### Landing Page (logged out)
-# sign up / sign in page
+* sign up / sign in page

 ### Landing Page (logged in)
-# followed page/ trending / suggestions
+* followed page/ trending / suggestions
-# sidebar your account / make a post
+* sidebar your account / make a post
-# navbar signout / view account
+* navbar signout / view account

 ## Account Dashboard
-# your followers / who follows you
+* your followers / who follows you
-# edit account button
+* edit account button
-# Profile pic
+* Profile pic
+* analytics on your posts and how they do compared to past posts

 ## Direct messages
-# message other users on the website
+* message other users on the website

 ## Search Page
-# search for trends / people
+* search for trends / people